 Humberto Kawai, Dec 2016

 Thank you very much!
 Happy New Year!
 Keep doing the great job with the animestudiotutor.com.
 I learned a lot from it and I'm still learning :)

 Thank you for the Amazon.com Gift Card!

-All entries entered between 1st May 2016 and 30th April 2017 will been considered for our next annual Competition Award!
+All entries entered between 1st May 2017 and 30th April 2018 will be considered for our next annual Competition Award!

 We will submit our favourite 10 entries from all the competitions over the past year to Smith Micro, and they will select three winners.
 1st place will get a free copy or an upgrade of Moho Pro 12, and the two runners up will get a free content pack.